 - B.L. was the first human tumor associated with a virus;

-- The C-MYC was the first oncogene to be describes in a lymphoma;
+- The C-MYC was the first oncogene to be described in a lymphoma;

 - B.L. has the shortest cell doubling time among all human cancer;